sapmentors/cds-scp-api/README.md

 # CDS-SCP-API Node Module

 ## CDS Extension for SAP Cloud Platform API Consumption
-The idea of this module is based on Jhodel Cailan CDSE module.

 This node module simplifies the consuming external API in a Cloud Application Programming (CAP) Model.
-The users can use the raw capabilities of **axios** node module while still utilizing the following capabilites of CAP framework and SAP Cloud Platform:
+The users can use the raw capabilities of the **Axios** node module while still utilizing the following capabilities of CAP framework and SAP Cloud Platform:
-- Fluent api concept
+- Fluent API concept
 - Configure SAP Cloud Platform Destination and Connectivity services
 - CDS configuration found in **package.json**
 - Reuse Axios options for calling API

+## History
+Jhodel Cailan initially started the CDS Extension concept.
+SAP Mentor Robert Eijpe created a similar concept integrating Microsoft Azure and Google Cloud APIs into a CDS external services concept.
+The SAP Devtoberfest 2020 challenge brought us together.
+And this CDS-SCP-API Node Module contributes to the community, and we hope it will SAP developers live better.

 ## Installation